Greatest Sports Announcers of All Time

 Primary networks: N/A

 Bottom Line: Chick Hearn

 Chick Hearn was the Iron Man of sports announcers.
 He became the play-by-play man for the Los Angeles Lakers in 1961, and after missing a game in November 1965 because he was stranded after doing radio for a college game, he didn't miss a Lakers game until Dec.
 16, 2001, an amazing streak of 3,338 consecutive games.

-Hearn was the first broadcaster inducted into the Naismith Memorial Basketball Hall of Fame and is credited with inventing the terms "slam dunk" and "air ball" as well.
+Hearn was the first broadcaster inducted into the Naismith Memorial Basketball Hall of Fame.
+It's easy to see (and hear) why.
+He is credited with inventing the terms "slam dunk" and "air ball" and countless other legendary Chickisms.

 Hearn died from injuries sustained in a fall at his home in 2002.
 He was 85 years old.

 "You can put this one in the refrigerator.
 The door's closed, the lights are out, the eggs are cooling, the butter's getting hard and the Jell-O is jiggling." —Chick Hearn

 Born: Jan.
 9, 1935 (Mount Clemens, Michigan)